Mike Huras

-Mike Huras (born 28 January 2006) is a professional footballer who plays as a forward for Regionalliga Südwest club Sonnenhof Großaspach.
+Mike Huras (born 28 January 2006) is a professional footballer who plays as a forward for Oberliga Baden-Württemberg club 1.
+FC Normannia Gmünd.
 Born in Germany, he is a Poland youth international.

 Early life

 As a youth player, Huras joined the youth academy of German side VfB Stuttgart.
 He was regarded as one of the club's most important players.

 Club career

 Huras started his senior career with Polish side Ruch Chorzów, having joined them on a two-and-a-half-year deal on 18 January 2024.
 On 10 March 2024, he debuted for the club during a 1–3 loss to Stal Mielec.
 After making no first team appearances at the start of the 2024–25 season, Huras requested for his contract to be terminated, and he left the club on 1 October 2024.

 On 27 January 2025, Huras joined German fifth-tier club Sonnenhof Großaspach.
+He won back-to-back promotions with the club before leaving at the end of the 2025–26 season.

+On 21 July 2026, Huras moved to another Oberliga side 1.
+FC Normannia Gmünd.

 International career

 A youth international for Poland, he represented his parents' country of birth at the UEFA Under-17 Euro 2023 in Hungary and the 2023 FIFA U-17 World Cup in Indonesia.